Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 #### Second Run - 2nd Act Achievements

+Note: When offered a choice, go to the Burning Library, not Lethian's Crossing.
+You can, however, visit Lethian's Crossing regardless to acquire the spire.

 **Feel The Burn**: Destroy the Burning Library.
 This is done naturally on this run, as it's part-of the Disfavoured questline, as long as you visit the Burning Library.

 **Lawyered**: This achievement requires saving Amelia's child through a legal loophole.
 Following the attack on Sentinel Keep, you'll discover that Amelia has a child, which you'll otherwise need to murder to end the Edict of Storms.
-However, with a high enough Lore skill, you'll be able to figure out how to circumvent that. ***NEEDS WORK
+If you went to the Burning Library as suggested above, you'll have picked up an item that allows you to circumvent having to kill the child.

 #### Second Run - Bastard's Wound Achievements